timnew/timnew.github.com/source/_posts/2013-04-25-node-over-express-configuration.md

 }
 {% endcodeblock %}

-The previous JSON snippet is very typical web app configuration, it has `default` section to provide the default values for all environment, and 3 sections for specific environments.
+The previous JSON snippet is very typical web app configuration, it has `default` section to provide the default values for all environments, and 3 sections for specific environments.
 And in our app, we need to load and parse the JSON file to get all data, then load the values of `default` section first, then override the value with the values from specific environment.
-And we need to do some security check that yields error if the environment provided is not available.
+And we might wish to have the validation that yields error when the configuration for provided environment is not available.

 This solution looks simple and seems work fine.
 But when you try to apply this approach in your real app, you need to watch out some pitfalls!
 Let me explain:

 ## Issue 1: Secret data

-In real world, configuration sometimes could be very sensitive and need to be confidential.
+In real world, values in configuration sometimes could be sensitive and need to be kept confidential.
-It could contain the endpoint, user name and password to access your database, or it could contain the secret to encrypt your cookies, or it might contain the private key to identify and authenticate yourself to other services.
+For example, it could contain the credential to access your database, or it could contain the secret to decrypt your cookies, or it could contain the private certificate to identify and authenticate yourself to other services, or even some secrets shared between your app and other services.
-That means you need to keep your configuration in secret and safe, or you might run into big troubles!
+That means you need to keep your configuration in secret and safe, or you might run into troubles!

-This issue could be more obvious when you're working on some open-source applications.
-You won't be happy if everyone can get your cookie secret in your public repo on github.
+This issue could be more obvious when you're working on open-source projects.
+You won't be happy if everyone can get your cookie secret in your public repo hosted on github.

-To solve the issue, you might think about to add some hack to your configuration mechanism that handles these confidential configurations, or your might even add another layer of DSL that allow you to tell the app to load the value from environment variables rather than loaded it directly.
+To solve the issue, you might think about to add some hack to your configuration mechanism that handles these confidential configurations, such as loading it in a different way to even from a different source.
+Or to make it more generic, your might wish to add another layer of DSL that allow you to tell the app how to load your configurations rather than provide the value by default.

-These hacks are reasonable and works fine, but it add additional complexity and sometimes makes your code hard to debug or hard to maintain.
+These hacks might work fine, but they also added additional complexity to your app.
+And sometimes makes your code hard to debug or hard to maintain.

 ## Issue 2: Dynamic data

 Someone said, to solve the first issue, I will store the environment related but sensitive data in the environment variables.
 This approach is simple but works perfectly.
+I like the idea and recommend you to do this in our app.
-I like it, but it means you need the capability to load the value not just form the JSON but also form the environment variables.
+But to do this means you need the capability to load the value not just form the JSON but also form the environment variables.

-And sometimes, such as deploying your app to heroku or nojitsu, you might encounter some more tricky issues, such as provide the default value directly, then override it with the value from environment variables, or vise versa!
+Sometimes, such as deploying your app to heroku or nojitsu, you might encounter some more tricky cases, such as to provide the default value in JSON directly, but to override it with the value from environment variables, or vise versa!

-These tricky requirements might blow your mind and your code away very easily.
-You might need to write hundreds lines of code just to load your configuration properly, which is obviously not good!
+These tricky requirements might blow away your mind and your code very easily.
+You might need to design complicated DSL and write hundreds lines of code just to load your configuration properly, which is obviously not good!

 ## Issue 3: Complicated Inheritance Relationship